 (adj.) growing in disturbed areas, on waste ground, or among rubbish

 I live on a 2×4 mile chunk of dead coral that protrudes only 18 feet above the ocean.
 The cost of living is exorbitant and the competition for housing is fierce- for both people and plants.
-Many of our most common wildflowers aren’t much different than the humans in Key West- we both put a lot of effort into living in paradise.
+Many of our most common wildflowers aren’t much different than the humans in Key West- we both put a lot of creativity and effort into living in paradise.

-The red spiderlings understand the value of efficiency and double duty.
+The red spiderlings demonstrate the value of efficiency and double duty.
 Instead of working two jobs like many of us, however, they skip producing petals in favor of making glue-tipped colored sepals.
 These cover the tiny fruits and turn you and me into taxis to other parts of paradise.

 Spanish needles have little time for vanity.
 They grow a tuft of leaves and shoot up naked stems topped with limp flowers that few people would be tempted to pick.
 Their true genius lies in their 2-pronged seeds.
 These stab deep into the barest patch of soil, sand, gravel, or even sun-bleached wood and quickly take root.
 They might not be native, but just like the rest of us who live here full-time, they’re scrappy and surprisingly cheerful.

 Here in Key West, I’m as likely to wave when I see a familiar face on the street as I am to stoop and check the progress of a familiar flower.
 Perhaps it’s silly to love my sidewalk weeds so fiercely, but the island is small and time is precious.
 I walk past them everyday, so with only a few minutes over the course of a year I can watch time pass with the change of the blooms or witness an extinction in a week.
 They remind me that nature is never static – our view of the world depends entirely on our perspective at the moment we are observing it.